NCAR/PyCECT/docs/source/pyEnsSum.rst

 * We also specify the CESM tag, compset and resolution and machine of our ensemble data so that it can be written to the metadata of the summary file:

-  ``--tag cesm1.2.2.1 --compset FC5 --res ne30_ne30 --mach derecho``
+  ``--tag cam6_4_019 --compset F2000 --res ne30_ne30 --mach derecho``

-* We can exclude variables from the analysis by specifying them in a json file:
+* We can exclude variables from the analysis by specifying them in a json file.
+If file does not exist or if none is provided, a default empty_excluded.json file is used:

   ``--jsonfile excluded_varlist.json``

 * This yields the following command for your job submission script:

-  ``python pyCECT.py --esize 1800 --indir /glade/campaign/cisl/asap/pycect_sample_data/cam_c1.2.2.1/uf_cam_ens_files  --sumfile uf.ens.c1.2.2.1_fc5.ne30.nc  --tslice 0 --tag cesm1.2.2.1 --compset FC5 --res ne30_ne30 --jsonfile excluded_varlist.json``
+  ``python pyEnsSum.py --esize 1800 --indir /glade/campaign/cisl/asap/pycect_sample_data/cam7_ne30/uf_cam_ens_files --sumfile cam_sum.nc  --tslice 0 --tag cam6_4_019 --compset F2000 --res ne30_ne30 --mach derecho --verbose --jsonfile empty_excluded.json``